fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The Battle of Uhud (غَزْوَة أُحُد,) was fought on Saturday, 23 March 625 AD (7 Shawwal, 3 AH), in the valley north of Mount Uhud.
+The Battle of Uhud was fought on Saturday, 23 March 625 AD (7 Shawwal, 3 AH), in the valley north of Mount Uhud.
 The Qurayshi Meccans, led by Abu Sufyan ibn Harb, commanded an army of 3,000 men toward Muhammad's stronghold in Medina.
 The battle was the only battle throughout the Muslim–Quraysh War in which the Muslims did not manage to defeat their enemy and it came just a year after the Battle of Badr.

 Abu Sufyan became the de facto leader of the Quraish after the death of Amr ibn Hishām at Badr nine months prior.
 Wanting to avenge the Meccan's losses at the Battle of Badr, he marched upon Medina from Makkah on 10 December 624 AD with a force three times stronger than that of the Meccans at Badr.
 Another reason for the battle was to protect the trade route of Abu Sufyan's caravans.
 The Battle of Uhud was the second military encounter between the Meccans and the Muslims and the first one in which the Muslims were on the defensive side.
 The Muslims readied for war soon afterward and the two armies fought in the valley below the northern face of Mount Uhud.